mainmatter/playbook/src/project-procedure/digital-products/README.md

 After kicking off the project, the infrastructure that is going to support the team needs to be set up, as effective tooling is vital for effective collaboration among the stakeholders.
-Ensure tooling is cloud-based to aid real-time contributions and so it can serve as a single source of truth.
+Ensure tooling is cloud-based and therefore persistent and traceable.
 The main tasks are:

 - Deciding and setting up a source control system for maintaining the project's source code; this would usually be a git-based system